 I already wrote a guide on how to install Raspberry Pi OS on Raspberry Pi, feel free to check it if you’re not confident with the installation.

-You can use the Desktop or Lite version, both are working fine with any compatible camera, so choose the one you prefer for your project.
+You can use the Desktop or Lite version, both work fine with any compatible camera, so choose the one you prefer for your project.

 After the installation, make sure you made these steps:

-- Raspberry Pi OS installed with anything you need (applications, network, …)
+- Raspberry Pi OS installed with anything you need (applications, Wi-Fi network, …).

-- System updated with the latest version of all packages
+- The system updates with the latest version of all packages:

 sudo apt update

 sudo apt upgrade